February 24, 2017

 Online poker and online gambling, in general has had a tumultuous history in the United States.
 The gambling obsessed population of the US was responsible for the vast majority of online poker revenues worldwide until a government crackdown put an enormous dent in those numbers.

 Today, even in an unregulated market, the United States still makes up about 10 percent of a massive $33 billion dollar online gambling market.
 Although, online poker still has a way to go in the US, there has been a giant shift in policy over the last several years.
 To understand the path where online poker is headed, we first have to look at the history of the game.

-Top USA Poker Sites
+Top USA Real Money Poker Sites

 |Rank||Poker Site||USA||Bonus||Bonus Code||Play Now|

 The first online poker site in the world was established in 1998.
 Planet Poker was the first site onto the scene in what would eventually become a multi-billion dollar industry.
 They grew a small player base almost immediately.
 Paradise Poker then emerged in 1999 and immediately became a rival.
-As the new millennium approached more and more online poker real money sites began popping up looking to cash in on this newest craze.
+As the new millennium approached more and more real money poker sites began popping up looking to cash in on this newest craze.

 The Poker Boom

 The number of players continued to rise each year since the game’s inception, and there was a long list of sites vying for market share.
 Party Poker emerged as the world’s online poker leader, with other sites competing for second place.

 The years of 2003 to 2006, were regarded as the “Poker Boom.”
 Up until about 2007, the number of online poker players each year doubled in size.
 The 2003 WSOP Main Event win of Chris Moneymaker and the movie Rounders became part of American culture.
 ESPN televised nearly every event of the WSOP tournament, and it looked as if the rise of online poker could never be stopped.